javierlgroba/Eventer-gapp/README.md

 Eventer-gapp
 ============

-Project for the google app engine web.
+Repository for the Eventer version hosted on Google APP engine.